neerajmachinelearning/PythonAssignments/README.md

-# pythonassignments
+## Python Assignments
-Exhaustive python assignment practice.
-All my codes are available here for different kind of problems in python.
+**Exhaustive python assignment practice.
+Different kind of problems and cases studies are addressed in python.**